-We have a proud history at the firm with several former solicitors having been appointed as Judges in the County Court and as Chairs of Tribunals.
-This year our outstanding team were invited to the prestigious Solicitor Journal Awards 2016 hosted by the BBC’s Andrew Marr.
+We have a proud history at the firm with several former solicitor’s being appointed Judges in the County Court and as Chairs of Tribunals.

 Meet the Family Team